Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Outside the main hall, visitors can choose from various colors of incense to burn for a variety of purposes.

 The temple is currently undergoing major expansions, including the building of the world’s largest statue of the Thousand-Armed Guayin, which was almost finished when I visited and is set to open in 2020.
-See more info about the construction here.
 Once completed, it will be covered in gold and will surely be a sight to behold.
 Find the most recent updates on the temple’s office page.

 There is a free shuttle bus to the Yuandao Guanyin Temple from Hongshulin MRT, taking about 20 minutes.